-Of course when you travel to a new country you must try its local food.
+One of a ‘must do’ experiences when travelling to a new country is tasting local food!
 Try traditional Dutch herring (Dutch like it fresh with chopped onions) sold on the markets and street food stalls, or another popular fish food sold on the markets – kibbeling (deep fried fish).
-Order bitterballen (deep fried mix of mashed potatoes with meat, reachly coated in breadcrumbs), kroketten (similar to bitterballen but in a roll shape) and frikandel (basically, deep fried sausages) in a cafe along with your favourite Dutch beer.
+Order bitterballen (deep fried mix of mashed potatoes with meat, coated in breadcrumbs), kroketten (similar to bitterballen but in a roll shape) and frikandel (basically, deep fried sausages) in a cafe along with your favourite Dutch beer.

-For the dessert try stroopwafels (thin waffles with syrup), pancakes (big thin pancakes with syrup, chocolate, whipped cream or other filling of your choice), oliebollen (deep fried sweet doughnut balls usually sold in winter) or kruidnoten – small spiced cookies traditionally sold from October to early December (we like them so much, that we learned to make them in order to enjoy all year round 🙂 ).
+For the dessert try stroopwafels (thin waffles with syrup), pancakes (big thin pancakes with syrup, chocolate, whipped cream or other filling of your choice), oliebollen (deep fried sweet doughnut balls usually sold in winter) or kruidnoten – small spiced cookies traditionally sold from October to early December.

-- If you are staying for longer and planning to visit many Dutch museums it might be worth buying Dutch Museum Card – it gives you a free entrance to hundreds of museums across the country and it is valid for a year.
-You can buy Museum Card online at their website (in Dutch) or simply at one of the museums.
+- If you are staying for longer and planning to visit many Dutch museums it might be worth buying Dutch Museum Card.
+It gives you a free entrance to hundreds of museums across the country and it is valid for a year.
+You can buy Museum Card online at their website or simply at one of the museums.

 - Most Dutch can speak English.
-You don’t need to worry about language – the majority of Dutch people can speak perfect English and most of the tourist attractions have information in both Dutch and English.
-Though it’s always nice to learn a few basic phrases in Dutch.
-E.g. “Goedemorgen”/“Goedendag”/”Goedenavond” (Good morning/Good day/Good evening) or “Dank je” (Thank You) or perhaps “Ik hou van Nederland” (I love Netherlands 😉 )
+You don’t need to worry about language – the majority of Dutch people can speak perfect English.
+Moreover, most of the tourist attractions have information in both Dutch and English.
+But of course it’s always nice to learn a few basic phrases in Dutch.
+For example: